RecFishing: European harmonization raises questions about accessibility

 Practical reminder: what you need to remember

-• Using the RecFishing application
+• Mandatory use of the application RecFishing

 Atlantic and English Channel :